Questions about Rhinoplasty Surgery

 About half of rhinoplasty patients will benefit from a manual nasal fracture during surgery.
 This planned break allows access to perform certain functions during surgery such as narrowing the width of the nose or correcting an asymmetrical nose.
 This is a common practice and heals within just a few weeks following surgery.

 What is a Nasal Pack?

 Nasal packing is the insertion of gauze and/or cotton packs into the nasal chamber after surgery.
 These are used to control bleeding, but are not necessary 100% of the time.
-They are generally used if the surgery includes the septum.
+A doctor typically uses them if the surgery included the septum.

 Is Surgery the Only Answer?

-Noses that are too large or too wide, or have a specific deformity may only be able to be enhanced through nose surgery.
+Noses that are too large or too wide, or have a specific deformity may only enhance through nose surgery.
 However, the look of some noses may be able to be enhanced using an injectable filler such as collagen, calcium hydroxyapatite, or fat taken from another part of the body, “injection rhinoplasty” may be an option before resorting to surgery.
 This is an in-office procedure that can help to soften and camouflage a bump, alter the tip of the nose, and smooth out irregularities.